zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_03_datatypes.md

 **Exercise 17:** Without evaluating the expression, estimate the difference of the base 10 value `2 ** 24` and the hexadecimal value `FFFFFF`.
 Create a JavaScript expression that calculates this difference.

-**Exercise 18:** Which data type would you use to model the following data?
+**Exercise 18:** Which datatype would you use to model the following data?
 In case you chose a `number` type, choose whether you would use an integer or a floating point.

 A. your name
 B. your bank account number (assuming it only contains digits)